ognistik/kiki-ai-workflow/README.md

 ---
 ## REQUIREMENTS
-* [OpenAI](https://openai.com/api/) and/or [OpenRouter](https://openrouter.ai/) and/or [Anthropic](https://www.anthropic.com/api) API Tokens with existing credits or payment setup.
+* [OpenAI](https://openai.com/api/) and/or [OpenRouter](https://openrouter.ai/) and/or [Anthropic](https://www.anthropic.com/api) API Tokens with existing credits or payment setup. || Alternatively, users can set a custom API endpoint URL.
 * [Jq](https://formulae.brew.sh/formula/jq)

 **OPTIONAL.**
 * To utilize the Markdown Chat feature, ensure that your text editor copies selected text as markdown, rather than as formatted rich text.
 * To be able to record and transcribe audio, you need to have [THIS SHORTCUT](https://www.icloud.com/shortcuts/c2154f998e664884b80d08a0a77f397c).
 It's just a simple recorder.
+Whisper AI also requires an OpenAI API Token with credits.

-*Note: ‘Jq’ is necessary for Kiki to correctly format requests through OpenAI or OpenRouter APIs.
+*Note: ‘Jq’ is necessary for Kiki to correctly format AI requests.
 In Terminal, simply run `brew install jq`.
 If you do not have [Homebrew](https://brew.sh/) in your system, you may need to install that first in order to install ‘jq’.*

 ---
 ## SETUP

 **The workflow’s configuration was prepared so that you:**
-1. Enter either an OpenRouter, Anthropic, or OpenAI API Token.
+1. Enter either an OpenRouter/Anthropic/OpenAI API Token OR a Custom API Endpoint.
-2. If you plan to use OpenRouter exclusively, remember to change the default Model to an Open Router model.
+2. Make sure to set your default Model to one you have access to.
 3. Select your preferred Kiki data directory.
 4. You’re all set!
 You can now begin using Kiki.

 **To make the most of this workflow, consider setting up the following as well:**
-1. **An alternative model.** If you are solely using OpenRouter, ensure that you specify a valid model here.
-Your alternative model can be the same as the default.
+1. **An alternative model.** Your alternative model can be the same as the default.
 2. **An alternative system role.** This allows you to quickly send chats or requests to an alternative AI "persona."
 3. **The path to copy context files to.** While Kiki is optimized for one-time interactions, having a designated path to copy your context files enables you to easily keep track of multiple conversations that can be resumed at any time.
 4. **MD Chat Pattern ID.** If you use a text editor that supports Markdown, you may need to change this to another character.
 For example, I use [Bear](https://bear.app/), which supports organization through tags, so my Pattern ID is "#".
 The purpose of this setting will become clearer as you read through this documentation.